ZianElijahSmith/FreePI/README.md

 ## Get Started with FreePI
 <br />
 Getting started with FreePI is easy.
-Just add the FreePI index to your pip configuration by running the following command:
+Once it's completed, just add the FreePI index to your pip configuration by running the following command:
 <pre>pip config set global.index-url https://freepi.org/simple/</pre>

 Once you've added the FreePI index to your pip configuration, you can use the pip install command to install packages from FreePI, just as you would with PyPI: